Dynamic Debt Swapping in Financial Networks: Characterization

-\subsection{Characterization}
+\section{Characterization}

 To reason about debt swaps, we first provide a structural analysis of the clearing payments before and after debt swaps.
 We obtain a characterization of semi-positive and positive swaps.
 The analysis substantially generalizes techniques from~\cite{PappDebtSwapping} and yields two major insights.
 First, there are no positive swaps.
 Second, every semi-positive debt swap yields a Pareto-improvement in the \emph{entire network}, i.e., no bank in the financial network is harmed while at least one bank strictly profits.
+Thus, semi-positive swaps can only improve the recovery rate of each bank (i.e., the ratio of available assets over liabilities).
+Consequently, the payment assigned to each debt contract does not decrease.
 Interestingly, the converse also holds: Every Pareto-improving debt swap is semi-positive.

-For detailed proofs see Appendix~\ref{app:prelim}. \begin{restatable}{theorem}{thmNoPositive} A financial network with edge-ranking rules allows no positive debt swap. \end{restatable} \begin{restatable}{theorem}{thmPareto} For a financial network with edge-ranking rules, a debt swap is semi-positive if and only if it is Pareto-improving. \end{restatable} Similar to~\cite{PappDebtSwapping}, we use an auxiliary network with the same payments as the resulting network after the debt swap.
-In this auxiliary network, we replace the swap edges with auxiliary sources and sinks for the involved nodes with appropriate assets representing the payments on the swap edges.
+Similar to~\cite{PappDebtSwapping}, we use an auxiliary network with the same payments as the resulting network after the debt swap.
+In this auxiliary network, we replace the swap edges with auxiliary sources and sinks with appropriate assets representing the payments on the swap edges.
 For a contradiction, we assume that the debt swap is positive.
-Then, by tracing the payments in the auxiliary network, we show that payments in the original network before the debt swap did not correspond to the maximum clearing state.
-This yields a contradiction and shows that positive swaps cannot exist.
+By tracing the payments in the auxiliary network, we show that payments in the original network before the swap did not correspond to the maximum clearing state.
+This contradiction shows that positive swaps cannot exist.
 As a rather direct consequence from this characterization, we obtain that semi-positive swaps lead to a Pareto-improvement in the entire network.

-The main distinction from the proof for proportional payments in~\cite{PappDebtSwapping} is that these payments are limited to a particular structure in the auxiliary network and, as such, easier to handle.
-Instead, our proof for edge-ranking rules turns out to rely only on monotonicity of the allocation rule.
-By arguing about a broad range of possibilities and dependencies of potential payments, we can show that the result indeed applies to finanical networks with \emph{any monotone payment rules}.
+The main distinction from the proofs in~\cite{PappDebtSwapping} for proportional payments is that these payments have limited structure in the auxiliary network and, as such, are easier to handle.
+Instead, our proofs rely only on monotonicity of the allocation rule.
+By arguing about a broad range of possibilities and dependencies of potential payments, we can show that these results indeed apply to all financial networks with \emph{any monotone allocation rule}.